Hydrology-IFH/roger/doc/reference/variables.rst

 Available variables
 -------------------

-There are two kinds of variables in Roger.
+There are two kinds of variables in RoGeR.
 Main variables are always present in a simulation, while conditional variables are only available if their respective condition is :obj:`True` at the time of variable allocation.